jgeisler0303/Mcp23s17/README.markdown

 * Single-pin commands `obj.pinMode()`, `obj.digitalRead()`, `obj.digitalWrite()`
 * As this is 16-bit IO expander, then 16-bit addressing with uint16_t datatype
 * `obj.port()` to read or write to both ports at once.
-* No methods for the 2x 8-bit ports individually (not needed).
+* Methods for the 2x 8-bit ports individually.

 ### Requirements